The West is sizzling under extreme heat and bracing for the threat of more fires as thousands remain evacuated in California | KRDO

 (CNN) — The West is sizzling under a major, prolonged heatwave through July 4 and beyond that’s bringing triple-digit temperatures and fueling wildfire risk as thousands have had to flee their homes from an advancing Northern California blaze.

-The Thompson Fire has consumed over 3,500 acres in California’s Butte County since it was reported Tuesday and has forced evacuation orders for about 13,000 people in the Oroville, California, area.
-Hundreds of firefighters are battling the flames under the extreme heat.
+The Thompson Fire has consumed over 3,500 acres in California’s Butte County since it was reported Tuesday, drawing hundreds of firefighters to battle the flames under the extreme heat in the Oroville, California, area.
+Evacuation orders affected an estimated 26,000 residents, according to The Associated Press.
+As of Thursday morning, the fire is 7% contained, according to the California Department of Forestry and Fire Protection.

 Oroville resident Rachael Thompson could see the flames and smoke from her backyard before she and three of her family members fled their home Tuesday night.